 Different types of blankets with their intricate, colourful designs and combinations of fabrics are woven in cultures worldwide and in some cultures are considered prized possessions.
 Every household will have a range of blankets that are interchanged between summers and winters.
 They are essential items that bring warmth and comfort to us all.

 There is nothing more rewarding than a roof over your, food on your plate and a warm bed to sleep in.

-Blankets are mostly used to cover ourselves when we sleep.
 Have you ever noticed that if you take a nap on the sofa without covering yourself, you will wake up feeling a little cold?
 This is because your circadian rhythm that regulates your core body temperature has switched to sleep mode.
 Body heat generation is reduced to conserve energy and to put you into a state of rest.

 We have been using some form of covering (blanket) when we sleep from the beginning of our existence.
 Other mammals that are unable to cover themselves build dens, dig holes, and curl up as a means to retain body heat during sleep.

 Blankets are a means to help regulate a comfortable sleeping temperature.
 If we get too cold or too hot, your sleep will be interrupted.
 The room we sleep in, as well as our bed, should maintain this sleep "goldilocks" temperature so we can get the maximum benefit of a good night's sleep.
 For this reason, it is important to know about the characteristics of the different types of blankets on the market.